-The board of directors manages the Company as a collegiate body and is accountable to the shareholders meeting, which appoints and dismisses the directors.

-The board of directors has full decision-making authority.
-The responsibilities of the board of directors include both policy formulation and supervision.
+The board manages the Company as a collegial body and is accountable to the general meeting.
+It has full powers of management; its responsibilities include both policy formulation and supervision.

 The board of directors delegated the daily management of the Company to a collegiate body, which, since 1 July 2014, is called the executive committee.